 Teitelbaum called berberine an “anti-infectious superstar,” noting that it is one of the supplements he keeps in his medicine cabinet.

-The problem with berberine is poor absorption, continued Teitelbaum.
+The problem with berberine is poor absorption, Teitelbaum said.
 He recommended a product called Berberine MetX, which contains GamaSorb, a plant-based substance that binds to nutrients and increases their absorption.

 Elderberry Plus Key Nutrients

-Teitelbaum points to a study published in Molecules that found elderberry has beneficial properties.
-“In addition to being antiviral, elderberry has wide ranges of activity against some of the nastiest bacteria, especially Staphylococcus aureus and Pseudomonas aeruginosa,” he said.
+study published in Molecules, which found that elderberry has beneficial properties.
+“In addition to being antiviral, elderberry has wide ranges of activity against some of the nastiest bacteria, especially Staphylococcus aureus and Pseudomonas aeruginosa,” he wrote.
 “Interestingly, it supports the growth of healthy gut bacteria while killing the bad.”

-He added that he takes this supplement called ViraPro when traveling or when infections are going through town.
-It is a combination of elderberry and key immune nutrients, which supplies optimal levels of vitamins A, C, E, zinc, and selenium.
+He added that he takes a supplement called ViraPro when traveling or when infections are going through town.
+It contains a combination of elderberry and key immune nutrients, which supplies optimal levels of vitamins A, C, E, zinc, and selenium.

 Probiotics